-3. After documentation is reviewed, you will be contacted for an intake appointment with an ACSD advisor.
+After documentation is reviewed, you will be contacted for an intake appointment with an ACSD Advisor, where you will set up your accommodation plan.

-While we understand that your situation may be time sensitive, potential accommodations will only start after your intake appointment.
+There could be up to a 5-day delay prior to an intake appointment being booked.
+While we understand that your situation may be time sensitive, your accommodations will only start after your intake appointment.

 We can also provide services and accommodations to students with temporary disability conditions that are generally the result of illness or injury.

 Newly admitted students Registration is available for newly admitted students.
-If you have previously received accommodations at your high school, college, CEGEP or university, please e-mail us at firstname.lastname@example.org with your full name, Concordia ID, and attach required documents (see below) as soon as you have accepted your offer of admission.
+If you have previously received accommodations at your high school, college, CEGEP or university, please email us at email@example.com with your full name, Concordia ID and attach required documents as soon as you have accepted your offer of admission.

 If you are a professional who is working with or has assessed the student, here are documentation guidelines to support the student’s request for services and academic accommodations.